dvdmtw98/dvdmtw98/README.md

 ## // About me

+- 🛡️ I work as a Security Analyst (SOC), with a focus on Detection & Engineering.
-- 🏫 Currently working towards a Masters degree in Cyber Security
+- 🏫 I hold a Master's degree in Cyber Security, with specialization in Cyber Crime Investigation.
-- 🌱 Passionate about Information Security, Programming and Operating Systems
+- 🌱  I am passionate about Information Security, Computer Networks and Operating System (OS) internals.
-- 🌍 I enjoy watching movies, reading books and learning about different cultures
+- 🌍 I enjoy watching movies, reading books and learning about different cultures.
-- 📝 I have a blog which can be accessed at [Source Code](https://blog.davidvarghese.net) and [Medium](https://david-varghese.medium.com/)
+- 📝 I have a blog which can be accessed at [Source Code](https://blog.davidvarghese.net) and [Medium](https://david-varghese.medium.com/).
 - 📒 I also have a [Digital Garden](https://notes.davidvarghese.net) where I store information pertaining to topics that interest me.

 ## // Quote of the day